shanin/dla/hw3_nv/README.md

 grade = MOS + 0.5 * (quality of code and report)
 ```

+> [!IMPORTANT]
+> Keep in mind that this is an individual homework and that the report is of ASR-HW style, not an article-style as in AVSS.

 To evaluate the MOS (between 0 and 5), you must add a synthesis of the following sentences to the report:

 - TBA Soon.